EV Charger Repairs at Whittington Health NHS — Two Sites, Two Faults, One Day

 Site 1 — Rolec WallPod Fault (Faulty RCBO)

 The first charge point was a Rolec WallPod unit — one of the most commonly installed EV chargers in the UK.
 The fault?
 A failed RCBO.
-Again.

 If you work with Rolec units regularly, you'll know this is a recurring theme.
 The RCBO (Residual Current Breaker with Overcurrent protection) is a known weak point on these chargers, particularly on older or heavily used installations.
 We'd half-joke that Rolec should sell replacement RCBOs in blister packs at the checkout — they go that often.